An insight into the ancient living culture of Bhutan with an intrepid festival tour

 The food here is also superb.
 Don’t miss a chance to savour the fiery flavours at Chig-ja-gye, the hotel’s Bhutanese restaurant, while three more eateries ensure those with a taste for European and Tibetan dishes are catered for too.

-Today, you will be brought to attend the celebrations marking the coronation of His Majesty the King, Jigme Khesar Namgyel Wangchuck, the 5th and current Druk Gyalpo in 2008.
-Educated in Oxford, Jigme became king after his father stepped down from office and became the world's youngest reigning monarch.
-His original coronation took place at the Chang-Lime-Thang National Stadium in Thimphu.
+Today you will attend the celebrations marking the coronation of His Majesty the King, Jigme Khesar Namgyel Wangchuck, the 5th and current Druk Gyalpo.
 Held annually, Coronation Day is a public holiday in Bhutan and celebrations to mark it usually last for three days.
-The festival begins with the offering of a spiritual lamp before the portrait of the King and the singing of the national anthem.
-Then follows dancing, games and cultural activities performed by monks and laymen in colorful costumes and mask.

-Accommodation in Paro
+Two nights in Paro

 Paro